seasickcub-03/seasickcub-03/README.md

 - 👋 Hi, I’m @seasickcub-03
-- 👀 I’m interested in anime and video games(Original IK).
+- 👀 I’m interested in one piece
 - 🌱 I’m currently learning Java and python.
 - 💞️ I’m looking to collaborate on pretty much anything.
 - 📫 How to reach me find me on discord or even reddit.